“This is the best year of my life. I’m well again – can you believe it?” – Judy Garland, 1961

 The video above is just one of many that WHV released featuring clips from the film.

-October 1, 2018: “The Road To Oz – The Evolution, Creation, and Legacy of a Motion Picture Masterpiece” written by the marvelous Jay Scarfone and William Stillman is released.
-Any book from Scarfone and Stillman is a welcome addition to everyone’s book libraries.
+October 1, 2018: “The Road To Oz – The Evolution, Creation, and Legacy of a Motion Picture Masterpiece” written by the marvelous Jay Scarfone and William Stillman was released.
+Any book from Scarfone and Stillman is a welcome addition to everyone’s book libraries and this one is fantastic!